 Radioactive’s meaning has been debated since its public release.
-Both lyrics and clip present a picture of puppets and higher-ups pulling their strings.
-Staring Lou Diamond Phillips, the clip is one of the more intriguing to be released in the early 21st century.
-With 999 million hits on this Vevo clip, the clip suggests a place for revolution in our society once again, reminding us to correct the injustices and pay attention to the inequities of what we call civilisation.
+Both lyrics and clip present a picture of puppets and elites pulling their strings.
+Staring Lou Diamond Phillips, the clip is one of the more intriguing early 21st century music videos to be released.
+With 999 million hits on Vevo, the song suggests a place for revolution in our society, reminding us as McGuire does to correct the injustices and pay attention to the inequities of what we call Western civilisation.

 - Silent Lucity, Queensrÿche

-Queensrÿche has bucked the system with their music for years.
-With one of their more popular Empire album hits, Silent Lucidity took a life of its own as the band touched on more socially conscious issues with their lyrics.
+Queensrÿche has bucked the music industry for years.
+With one of their more popular Empire album hits, Silent Lucidity took on a life of its own as the band touched on more socially conscious issues with their lyrics.

 - Forever Young, Youth Group

 A few versions of this song have been released over the years, but Youth Group’s haunting production brings the story alive.
 Lyrics like “Hoping for the best, but expecting the worst.
-Are you gonna drop the bomb or not,” and putting our faith in our leaders reflects on the era of its conception and original release: The not-so-Cold War.
+Are you gonna drop the bomb or not,” places humanity’s survival on our leaders shoulders, reflecting on the era of its conception and original release: The not-so-Cold War.

 - Old Soul Song (For The New World Order), Bright Eyes

 Bright Eyes’ incredibly potent song reminds us of our eroding freedoms and truth.
 From the “old song on the clock radio” to “the barricades” keeping us off the street, the all too poignant lyrics highlight today’s censored world.
 Bright Eyes’ NWO song has a dystopian warning to it that we’d all do well to remember.

 The Silent Hill 4 soundtrack’s haunting voice with dark undertones present a piano leaving you wanting for more despite your heart weighing heavily for the things missing in your life.